 - Discuss the kinematics of human motion

-- Recognize the relationship among kinetics, performance and injury
+- Recognize the relationship between kinetics, performance and injury

 - Explain the biomechanics and kinesiology principles related to movement and motor skills

-We make learning about kinesiology and biomechanics a simple and fun experience.
-Our video lessons are just a few minutes long and contain tags that you can use to jump to key points during review time.
+We make studying kinesiology and biomechanics a simple and fun experience.
+Our video lessons are just a few minutes long and contain tags that you can use to jump to key points.
 You also have access to lesson transcripts, which highlight key terms in bold.
 The multiple-choice lesson quizzes offer a convenient way to check your understanding of the covered topics.